jenchen1398/ccigan/README.md

         plt.show()

 To train the model, you would need a GPU otherwise the training time would take more than half a day to a couple days (depending on which patient you trained on).

+## Expected output
+See the imgs folder for some example segmentations and generated synthetic cell images.

+## Expected run time for demo
+To load the model and perform inference on a non-GPU computer should take about 5 minutes.

+# Instructions

+Raw data can be downloaded from the TNBC MIBI, Lung Cancer t-CyCIF, and Colorectal Cancer CODEX datasets mentioned in the manuscript.

+Then raw multiplexed image data can be processed using the data processing iPython notebooks into square semantic image maps and corresponding "real" multiplexed images.

+After the images have been processed to same format as the test data, you can create a Dataloader and train your model in CCIGAN.ipynb.
+Training code for other models that we benchmarked against (SPADE, pix2pix, CycleGAN) are also provided.